Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-13-opendirect.md

         …
         …
     ~~~
 1. After readyAimFire() completes, direct the SDK to use your own activity to show the OpenDirect URL sent with the payload.
-The Salesforce Marketing Cloud recommends you add this code in the ReadyAimFireInitCompletedEvent sent from the [EventBus](eventbus.html)
+The Marketing Cloud recommends you add this code in the ReadyAimFireInitCompletedEvent sent from the [EventBus](eventbus.html)

     ~~~
     public void onEvent(ReadyAimFireInitCompletedEvent event) {